wetheredge/VerTX/README.md

 ### Workflow

-Once all prerequisites are installed or the devcontainer is started, run `just setup` in the project root.
-This will install the remaining dev tools inside the project directory.

-Most tasks are run using `just` (ie `just fmt`, `just check`, etc).
-Each `vertx*` subproject has its own set of tasks.
-There are a few project-wide tasks defined in project root.
-Run `just` without any arguments to get a list of the tasks available in that directory.
+Most development tasks are run using [`task`](https://taskfile.dev).
+Run `task` without any arguments to get a list of all the tasks available.

-The configurator/web ui must to be built before building the main VerTX binary.
-This can be done by running `just build` inside the `vertx-configurator/` directory, or `just vertx-configurator/build` from the root.

 ## License